odpi/egeria/open-metadata-distribution/omag-server-platform/docs/http-client-collections/README.md

 customizations.

-A superset of potential variables that we use in our samples (along with default values) are provided in: open-metadata-resources/open-metadata-deployment/http-client-rest-samples/http-client.env.json.
-This file contains several JSON structures that group environment variables for different purposes - the Egeria grouping has generally used variables while, for instance the Atlas grouping has variables specialized for Atlas.
-This file can be copied, into your own to adapt to your own environment and requirements.
+A superset of potential variables that we use in our samples (along with default values) are provided in:
+`open-metadata-resources/open-metadata-deployment/http-client-rest-samples/http-client.env.json`.
+This file contains several JSON structures that group environment variables for different purposes - the Egeria grouping has generally used variables while, for instance an Atlas grouping has variables specialized for Atlas.
+This file can be copied, into your own private environment file and adapted to your own environment and requirements.
+The default private environment file is called `http-client-private.env.json`.

 You will most likely want to override some of these values (such as `baseURL` or `kafkaep`) depending on your own environment's configuration - updating the `http-client-private.env.json` file with your own customizations make it